 Genesis 2:27 [NIV] “So God created man in his own image, in the image of God he created man; male and female he created them.”

 One day while I was reading the Bible, I got shocked, again.
 The script was Genesis chapter 3:9 – And the LORD God called unto Adam, and said unto him, “Where art thou?”
 [KJV] Reason for my shock was:

 1. Did God not know where Adam is?
 God is supposed to know everything, so why would he pretend to not know?

 2. This is the very first conversation with Adam (representation of all humans).
-Of course, God spoke to Adam before, but that is form of a statement and not conversational.
+Of course, God spoke to Adam before, but that is form of a statement (which means setting AXIOM of the universe) and not conversational (which means RELATIONAL).
 The very first words from God are a question.
 Wow!
 I pondered about this point for years.
 After few years later, I connected it all together finally with God’s grace.
 Oh!
 Thank you!
 For thine is the kingdom, and the power, and the glory, forever.
 Amen!
 Amen!